1. Home

 Fire authorities have the power to restrict or close premises if systems are unsafe or non-compliant.
 These actions often result in immediate downtime and financial loss.

-Regular maintenance helps ensure systems meet required standards, reducing the likelihood of enforcement action.
+Understanding fire safety regulations UK is essential for avoiding enforcement action and maintaining business continuity.
+Regular maintenance helps ensure systems meet required standards, reducing the likelihood of disruption.

 How Preventive Maintenance Improves System Reliability